timjs/system-b-paper/paper.typ

 Here we use the lollipop arrow `-*` instead of to the normal `->` arrow to state that all parameters, `p` and `xs` in this case, are linear: they are restricted to be used exactly once.
-The pattern match on `xs` consumes the value, and makes the head `x` and tail `xx` also linearly available.
+The pattern match on `xs` owns the value, and makes the head `x` and tail `xx` also linearly available.

 Now we immediately see a problem:
 `p` needs to be applied to each element of the list and also be threaded through all calls to `filter`.